neuro4ml/neuro4ml.github.io/Week_6/3-Manipulating.md

 Rats with motor cortex lesions cross a series of steps similarly to controls {cite:p}`https://doi.org/10.3389/fnins.2023.971980`.
 :::

-One conclusion from this result could be that motor cortex isn’t needed for a simple task like this.
+One conclusion from this result could be that motor cortex isn't needed for a simple task like this.
 So, the authors then increased the difficulty of the task by making more and more of the steps unstable.

-Surprisingly, again they didn’t see any difference between the two groups.
+Surprisingly, again they didn't see any difference between the two groups.
 Until they looked at their data very carefully.

 What they found was that when the animals first encountered the unstable steps, they responded in one of the three ways shown in [this video](#rat-vid2):